ostromcode/The-Cat/README.md

 ---

+## Supporting stats and charts

+See [`charts/`](./charts) for supporting statistics and visualizations that illustrate the scale and structure of inscription-related UTXOs.

+---

 ## Process note: mailing list moderation

 The usual first step for a BIP is to circulate a detailed proposal on the Bitcoin